(ex EN a tide)

 Renal transplantation: Use with caution

-Dosage adjustment in hepatic impairment: There are no dosage adjustments provided in manufacturer’s labeling (has not been studied); however, hepatic dysfunction is not expected to affect exenatide pharmacokinetics.
+US labeling: There are no dosage adjustments provided in the manufacturer’s labeling (has not been studied); however, hepatic dysfunction is not expected to affect exenatide pharmacokinetics.

 Bydureon: Reconstitute vial using provided diluent; use immediately.